 Ms. Peterman is the first African-American female to be appointed to both commissions.

 Ms. Peterman has conducted research at the University of California Energy Institute at Haas from 2006 to 2011 and the Lawrence Berkeley National Laboratory from 2008 to 2010.
 She was a business analyst with Isles from 2004 to 2005, focusing on green business and job training opportunities and was an associate focused on energy financing in the investment banking division of Lehman Brothers from 2002 to 2004.
 Ms. Peterman also served on the board of directors for The Utility Reform Network (TURN) from 2008 to 2011, most recently as Board Treasurer.

 Ms. Peterman will complete her doctoral studies next year in Energy and Resources at the University of California Berkeley.
 Her research focuses on solar photovoltaic markets and federal and state renewable energy policies and financial incentives.
 She has also worked and written on such policy issues as cap-and-trade, efficacy of local environmental regulations, climate change and communities of color, and clean energy subsidies.

 Ms. Peterman holds a BA in history from Howard University where she graduated summa cum laude and an MSc in environmental change and management and an MBA from Oxford University, where she was a Rhodes Scholar.

-Office of Assembly Speaker John A Perez
+Formerly with the Office of Assembly Speaker John A Perez

 City of Long Beach